OpenSidewalks/OpenSidewalks-Schema/README.md

 reference to an ordered set of `nodes` and tagging conventions.

-Ways take on semantics for mapping through the addition of tags: all ways should have at least one primary `highway` tag.
+Ways take on semantics for mapping through the addition of tags: all ways should have at least one primary `subclass` tag.

 Ways must have these properties:

 - A way identifier (ID).
 - An ordered set of node references (node IDs).
-- A `highway` tag of an allowed `subclass`.
+- A `subclass` tag.

 ## Data definitions

-### highways
+### subclasses / highways

 This category derives from the OpenStreetMap "highway" convention and is the primary signifier of all traversible paths. `highway` types are referred to using the `subclass` layer.
-Pedestrians can use a wide range of `highways`, even if they are not the primary intended traffic, so several `highway` classes are defined for
+Pedestrians can use a wide range of `highways`, even if they are  not the primary intended traffic, so several `subclasses` classes are defined for
 OpenSidewalks:

 - Streets for vehicles: streets where the primary traffic is vehicles like cars or